 2. one logic course: either 100, 200 or 240.

 3. three additional courses at or above the 400 level, none of which may be cross-listed from outside the department.

 4. two electives in philosophy with no more than one of them at the 100 level and no more than one of them cross-listed from outside the department.

-Candidates for honors must have an average of at least 3.67 in 9 of their philosophy courses, have earned an A on their senior project, and submit and successfully defend orally a final version of their senior project during the spring semester of their senior year.
+Candidates for honors must have an average of at least 3.7 in all of their philosophy courses and have earned an A on their senior project.

 First-year students, sophomores and juniors may enroll in 200, 201, 203 or 240 with no prerequisites.